JChua03/Cyclistic/README.md

 ### Process
-The tools that I am using to process the data are Microsoft SQL and Excel.
+The tools that I am using to process the dataset are Microsoft SQL and Excel.

 Firstly, I am using the data from *July 2020 to June 2021* which is a 12 month period to study the difference of how casual and members uses Cyclistic.

-I download and **Extract** the .zip file while using the appropriate file-naming convention.
+I download and **Extract** the .zip file while using the appropriate **file-naming convention**.

 While loading the data into Microsoft SQL the data type for every month is selected as follows.